Katie McCabe

+In 2023, McCabe made history as the first Irish woman nominated for the renowned women’s Ballon d’Or award.
+She is the first Irish player nominated since Roy Keane’s nomination in 2000.

 Club career

 Youth career

 Growing up, McCabe played on boys' youth teams for Kilnamanagh AFC and Crumlin United F.C.
 At the age of 10, she joined her first girls' team in Templeogue, playing for both the girls' team and the boys' team until she turned 13.
-Her favourite player as a kid was Damien Duff.
+Her favourite player as a child was Damien Duff.
 During secondary school, she also played Gaelic football and basketball.

 Women's National League: 2011–2015

 When the Women's National League (WNL) was formed in 2011, McCabe signed with Raheny United.
 She had previously trained with the club, but league regulations prevented her from signing a contract until she turned 16.
 She represented the club in the competition's first season.
 Over the next three seasons she won two league titles and three consecutive FAI Women's Cups with "The Pandas".
 She also represented the club in the UEFA Women's Champions League.

 She missed four months of the 2013–14 season with a broken leg.
+Despite spending a majority of the season sidelined due to injury she still won the WNL Young Player of the Year award.
 That year, she had also been recruited by Florida State University to play for the Florida State Seminoles women's soccer team in the United States, but the move collapsed due to her injury.

 In 2014–15 McCabe scored 23 WNL goals for Raheny, two behind top scorer Áine O'Gorman of UCD Waves.
 In November 2014, she scored the opening goal for Raheny in the FAI Women's Cup final, from a 35-yard free kick, winning her second FAI Cup with the club.
+She clinched the last minute winner for the 2015 WNL cup in extra time, defeating Peamount United 3-2.
+Her performance in the 2014-15 season landed her a spot on the WNL Team of the Season for the first time.

 For the 2015–16 season, McCabe remained with the club in their new guise as Shelbourne Ladies.

 Arsenal: 2015–2017

-In December 2015 she signed for London club Arsenal Ladies, rejecting competing offers from Glasgow City, Chelsea and Manchester City.
+In December 2015 she signed for London club Arsenal, rejecting competing offers from Glasgow City, Chelsea, and Manchester City.

 Glasgow City: 2017 (loan)

-After struggling with injuries and a lack of first-team playing time in her first year with Arsenal, she joined Glasgow City on loan in August 2017, for the second half of the Scottish Women's Premier League season.
-She would help lead Glasgow to the Scottish title as well as making a handful of appearances in the UEFA Women's Champions League.
+After struggling with injuries and a lot of first-team playing time in her first year with Arsenal, she joined Glasgow City on loan in August 2017, for the second half of the Scottish Women's Premier League season.
+She would help lead Glasgow City to the Scottish title as well as making a handful of appearances in the UEFA Champions League.